This is a “quadrat”, or measurement grid, to estimate percent cover in a one-meter area. You use it in vegetation surveys.

 The entire set weighs only about 275 grams, less than 10 ounces.

-I developed this design while working on federally funded research grants, so is in the public domain.
+I developed this while working on federally funded research grants, so the design is in the public domain.
 You can build a set for about $35 in parts.

 People also request to buy the complete sets from me.
 I charge $192 per set, plus $21 shipping.
 Two or more sets get free shipping.
 Ordering details are at rickshory.com.